DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Result and Discussion

-Table \ref{tab:drive_result} shows a clear pattern for each model when driving under different conditions.
-For DeepIPCv2 which is not affected by illumination conditions, the best drivability is achieved at night when there is not so much traffic on the road.
+As shown in Fig. \ref{fig:driving_rec}, DeepIPCv2 that is not affected by illumination conditions achieves the best drivability at night when there is not so much traffic on the road.
 Then, it has lower performance at noon and in the evening as it is affected by denser traffic on the road.
 Meanwhile, as for TransFuser which relies on the RGB camera, better performance is achieved when the model drives at noon and in the evening.
 Thanks to enough light illumination, the RGB camera can capture an image clearly so that TransFuser can maintain its drivability.
-However, TransFuser performance is degraded when driving at night as it fails to capture the information in front of the vehicle due to poor illumination conditions.
-Therefore, as the perception module cannot extract useful features, the controller module also fails to estimate navigational control properly.
+However, TransFuser performance is degraded when driving at night as it fails to capture the information due to poor illumination conditions.
+Therefore, as the perception module cannot extract useful features, the controller module fails to estimate navigational control properly.